 Please note that in some departments - for example, math and chemistry - the demand for extra help is high, and individual tutors are seldom available.
 In such cases, we offer Help Sessions to which the entire class is invited.
 These are led by more advanced students.
 When such group help is offered (as it is for CHEM 115, MATH 140, and PHIL 140), students are required to attend at least three of the group sessions before individual tutoring is considered.

-Most sessions start Sunday, August 30, 2015.
-For all Help Sessions and tutoring provided by the Academic Support program, the last day of tutoring is December 4, 2015.
+Most sessions start Sunday, January 24, 2016.
+For all Help Sessions and individual tutoring provided by the Academic Support program, the last day of tutoring is the last day of class (May 3, 2016).
 (This is so that tutors can focus on their own finals.)